savioxavier/repo-finder-bot/README.md

 - **How does it work?**

 Simple.
 Whenever you execute the `rf.repo [topic]` command in your server, the bot uses the GitHub API to find a good repository matching the topic and then send an array of details related to it.

+You can also search for multiple topics, eg: `rf.repo [topic1] [topic2]`.

+You can even search repos of specific languages *and* topics using the `rf.repolang [languages] [topics]` command.

 - **What sort of details?**